niklasbt/niklasbt-personal/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2017"
   date_end = ""
-  description = "Presented a talk entitled: "_Cleaving the Strongest Bond in Nature: Nitrogen Fixation with Iron Catalysis_"."
+  description = "Presented a talk entitled: _Cleaving the Strongest Bond in Nature: Nitrogen Fixation with Iron Catalysis_."

 [[item]]
   organization = "The Dow Chemical Company and The Resnick Sustainability Institute"